ALL IN Alameda County Responds to COVID-19

 Larissa J. Estes-White

 The staggering increase in poverty and inequality demands that we act now.
 Taking into account the cost of living, California has the highest poverty rate in the nation at 19.0% and the highest poverty rate among seniors.
 In Alameda County, more than half the children live in poverty in 15 neighborhoods and more than one-third live in poverty in another 36 neighborhoods.

 To demonstrate this further, 30% of Alameda County residents fall under the Real Cost Measure, a tool created by United Way to estimate the income required to meet basic needs for a household in a given community.
 According to the RCM, a family of four in Alameda County needs a minimum of $105, 983 to meet those needs.

 ALL IN Alameda County is a county-wide, multi-sector effort under the County Administrator’s Office focused on addressing the issues of poverty through collaboration and innovation.
+ALL IN receives its policy and programmatic direction from the ALL IN Steering Committee, a committee of the Alameda County Board of Supervisors.
 ALL IN actively collaborates with Community Members and Leaders, County Agencies, Industry and Sectors, and Community Based Organizations on issues such as food insecurity, community engagement and empowerment, workforce and economic development, school readiness, and ensuring children, youth, and families have adequate supports for equitable and sustained health and wellbeing.

 ALL IN’s purpose is to eradicate poverty by promoting economic mobility and self-sufficiency among low-income populations.